Answered By: Kathryn Ray Last Updated: Jun 01, 2020 Views: 22

 Frederick Douglass Newspapers, 1847-74 (free on the web) Library of Congress Collection

-AU Library has hundreds of facsimile volumes of Anti-slavery and African American newspapers published between 1840 and 1950.
+AU Library has many facsimile volumes of anti-slavery and African American newspapers published between 1840 and 1950.
 The Folio (oversized) volumes are shelved in the WRLC offsite storage facility but may be requested through the WRLC catalog.

 Here are some sample volumes: